-[^] Seven-day cumulative crude Los Angeles County (LAC) death rates are sourced from IRIS database case date of death.
+[^] Seven-day cumulative crude Los Angeles County (LAC) death rates are sourced from IRIS database case date of death, and data are reported from Aug 8, 2020 through Jul 23, 2023.
 The population rate is per 100,000 and sourced from 2018 population estimates.
 Deaths are reported by date of death or date received if date of death is missing.

 ^{} Seven-day cumulative crude SNF mortality rates were sourced from the self-reported surveys facilitated by the Center for Disease Control National Healthcare Safety Network (NHSN) COVID-19 Long Term Care Facility Component.
 Data reported beginning May 14, 2023 until current.
-CDPH 123 weekly survey was used for data reported from Aug 2, 2020 through May 14, 2023 for SNF residents and staff.
-CDPH discontinued their weekly survey on May 11, 2023.
+CDPH 123 weekly survey was used for data reported from Aug 2, 2020 through May 7, 2023 for SNF residents and staff.
 Dates reflect the date the death was reported to the facility.
 The population rate is per 100,000 and sourced from the reported weekly resident census and staff totals for all LAC jurisdiction SNFs - these are population statistics and not estimates.
-We cannot capture the approx 1,500 new admissions and staff turnover per week that should be included in the exposed denominator, so the SNF rates are overestimates.
 Staff deaths are no longer reported as of Jun 11, 2023.
+This analysis includes data reported by 319 SNFs as of Jul 23, 2023.